Dhaval-Wissen-Git/SpringBootPractice/springboot-core/Notes/SpringbootCore.md

 ### Setter Injection
   * Use this when you have optional dependencies, such that if dependency is not provided, your app can provide resonable default logic.

+# Multiple Implementations
+* When there are multiple Beans implementation of same interface, that can be injected, Spring will report an error.
+* Dev can specify to Spring, which implementation class to inject by using below Qualifiers:

+## @Qualifier Annotation
+* @Qualifier Annotation must be used to Specify the Object instance (Bean) required.
+* @Qualifier Annotation can be used with both, Constructor & Setter Injection.

+## @Primary  Annotation
+* A class marked with @Primary annotation, tells Spring that, even though there may be multiple implementations, the Annotated class is Primary class to be used.
+* No need to use @Qualifier.
+* Only one class must be marked with @Primary Annotation.

+* Among @Primary and @Qualifier, @Qualifier has higher priority.
+* @Primary leaves it upto implementation whereas @Qualifier allows you to be very specific.